22 March 2023

 - A Jersey regulated ‘designated service provider’ (“DSP”) must be appointed to ensure that the necessary criteria and applicable anti-money laundering legislation are complied with, to carry out due diligence on the promoter and to file an annual compliance statement.

-- A non-Jersey administrator can be appointed.
+- A non-Jersey administrator can also be appointed.

 - Jersey “special purpose” vehicles established to act as service providers (such as a general partner, trustee or investment manager/adviser) are generally not required to be regulated.